artefactual/archivematica-docs/user-manual/access/access.rst

 Upload a DIP to AtoM
 --------------------

-To upload DIPs to your AtoM instance, you must enter your AtoM information and credentials in the Administration tab.
-See :ref:`AtoM/Binder DIP upload
+To upload DIPs to AtoM, you must first have a working AtoM instance.
+An administrator will need to configure the AtoM instance to talk to Archivematica.
-<admin-dashboard-atom>` for more information.
+For more information about setting up an integration with AtoM, see :ref:`Using AtoM 2.x with Archivematica <atom-setup>`.

 .. important::